spencermountain/wtf_wikipedia/contributing.md

 pnpm run test:types
 pnpm --filter wtf-plugin-html run test
 ```

+Plugin suites run one at a time and stop at the first nonzero exit status.

 Plugins use ordinary npm version ranges. pnpm links their matching development dependency on `wtf_wikipedia` to the local root package.
 When bumping the core version, update the plugins' development dependencies and peer minimums together: latest plugins are developed and tested against the latest core.
 There are no `workspace:` or `catalog:` dependency references.